-One of the many planes Embry Riddle uses is the new Diamond Aircraft DA42 L-360.
+Just one of the many avionics applications CPI has been designed into include the new Diamond Aircraft DA42 L-360 used by Embry Riddle Aeronautical University as a trainer.
 This twin engine propeller plane from Austrian company Diamond Aircraft was chosen because it offered so many advantages over prior-generation designs.
 This includes an all-composite construction, state-of-the-art Garmin G1000 glass panels, and reliable Lycoming 180-horsepower engines.
 While each new DA42 L-360 comes equipped with an advanced glass cockpit, the ERAU fleet has been upgraded to include an Automatic Dependent Surveillance-Broadcast (ADS-B) traffic and weather system.

 One other important part of the DA42 is the CPI X2003-506 thermal switch used in the engine compartment fire detection systems.
 “The X2003 is really made for fire detection applications,” says Pete Gagliardi, CPI’s regional sales engineer, “a slow make/break device with a set point from 0F to 1750F that is ultra reliable and accurate.”